whuhxb/HCSAE/Readme for Training HCSAE on UCM and Google.txt

 2. Then, you could download the UCM dataset in zip from the given link, and put the data of "data_for_training" into the folder HCSAE_UCM to train the UCM dataset.
 The data in the folder "data_already_run" provides the trained weights and other related results for the UCM dataset, you can also test the result from the second CSAE layer with UCMPoolTest.m file.

-HCSAE is an unsupervised two-layer "SAE-Convlution-Pooling" learning framework.
+HCSAE is an unsupervised two-layer "SAE-Convolution-Pooling" learning framework.
 To run the first layer of "SAE-Convolution-Pooling", you could run the command:

 UCMSingleLayer.m